What is policy?

 f.
 The responsible party(s) reviews all the necessary material and prepares an outline of how the new document will be organized.
 In some cases, a great deal of creative writing may be necessary; in other cases, it may simply be a "cut and paste" job to bring pre-existing guidance documents into conformance with the new Directives System.

 g.
-The Office of Policy should be consulted at key points in the document's development, to ensure that it will conform with the new Directives System.
+The Office of Policy should be consulted at key points in the document's development, to ensure that it conforms with the Directives System.
 Other affected program areas should be consulted if they are not already represented on a work group.
 Where there are legal implications, the project leader may also obtain informal assistance from the Solicitor's Office.
-It is sometimes advisable to also confer with outside parties (i.e., partner organizations, "stakeholders") who will be affected by the policies or procedures when adopted by the NPS.
+It is sometimes advisable to confer with outside parties (such as partner organizations and "stakeholders") who will be affected by the policies or procedures when adopted by the NPS.

 h.
 A rough draft should be reviewed by knowledgeable NPS staff who will be affected by, and required to implement, the finished product.
 This can be done as widely or narrowly as the project manager thinks appropriate.